 You control the Galaxy Buds Pro from either earbud’s reflective touch panel, and the touch sensitivity here is much higher than with the AirPods.
 This is a bit annoying as it results in many false-positive taps, though you may disable this from the mobile app.
 Samsung decked the Galaxy Buds Pro out with a host of advanced sensors that includes an accelerometer, gyro, hall, touch, and voice pickup unit (VPU).
 The buds automatically pause music when you remove them, and this works regardless of your OS.

-The Apple AirPods and Samsung Galaxy Buds Pro both use Bluetooth 5.0, but where the headsets diverge is Bluetooth codec support.
-The AirPods support just the SBC and AAC Bluetooth codecs, while the Galaxy Buds Pro support SBC, AAC, and the Samsung Scalable Codec.
+The Apple AirPods (2nd generation) and Samsung Galaxy Buds Pro both use Bluetooth 5.0, but where the headsets diverge is Bluetooth codec support.
+The AirPods supports just the SBC and AAC Bluetooth codecs, while the Galaxy Buds Pro supports SBC, AAC, and the Samsung Scalable Codec.
 The proprietary codec works similarly to aptX Adaptive and makes constant adjustments to optimize audio and connection quality; it only works with Samsung hardware.

 The lack of aptX support means that neither pair of earbuds is particularly great for Android phones across the board.
 It’s no secret that the Android OS struggles to efficiently encode the AAC Bluetooth codec.
 Some Android phones perform perfectly fine when they stream audio over AAC, while others fall very, very short of high quality.
 If you want the best sound quality for your non-Samsung Android phone, you’re better off considering a pair of earbuds like the Sennheiser MOMENTUM True Wireless 2 or any one of our favorite aptX headphones.